MallocArray/airgradient_esphome/README.md

 ### Full YAML file

-Configuration files reference other packages files, making for a very modular configuration, but requires looking at multiple files to see the entire picture.

 The `full_config` folder contains a single yaml file per model that contains the full standalone configuration, created by the `esphome config` command.
 This adds in all of the optional parameters, so is much longer than the minimum configuration, but the single file contains all needed information to be completely independent from this repo.

 Copy the full config file to your personal ESPhome config file and customize as desired, then install to your device.